9431 Alderbury St, Cypress, CA 90630

 Therapist Consultation Team

 Therapists are people too, and they need reinforcement.
-Dialectical behavioral therapy requires therapists to be on top of their game, but working with complex DBT patients is challenging and can lead to burnout.
-Therefore, DBT therapists must establish their avenues of support to be effective.
-A therapist consultation team provides much-needed support to the therapists providing the treatment.
+DBT therapists establish their avenues of support to be effective.
+A therapist consultation team provides much-needed support to the therapists providing the treatment, ensuring high-quality dialectical behavior therapy for all clients.

 Phone Coaching

 Questions can come up when patients start implementing their daily life DBT skills, and phone coaching allows therapists to support their clients through difficult situations.
-These sessions are typically brief and don\'t replace one-on-one sessions but supplement them.
-Phone coaching focuses on helping clients utilize their learned dialectical behavioral therapy skills.
-5
+Phone coaching focuses on helping clients utilize their learned addiction recovery skills in real-world contexts.

 Resources